wilmixjemin8/RGX/README.md

  ====> RGX  is also  used in  solving  complex problems

- ====> RGX is used  with  Mobile cloud computing
+ ====> RGX is used  with  Mobile remotewebapplication

  =====>RGX  also behaves  like  OPLUS and  S@...

- Note: RGX   Cloud  WebDesign  is  otherwise  known  as  JSTAR.
+ Note: RGX   remote  webapplication-  WebDesign  is  otherwise  known  as  JSTAR.
  =============================================================